sencheng/CoBeL-RL/readme.md

 If you want to try the unity interface demo, you need to perform the the steps described above first.

+Please report all bugs you find :)

+**Password for all 'Sciebo' downloads: cobel_rl**

 You got two options to run a demo.

-**Password for all 'Sciebo' downloads: cobel_rl**

 *  You can use the precompiled versions of the unity environments.